 A Marma lady smoking churut

-Marma are the 2nd largest indigenous ethnic group in Bangladesh.
+Marma is the 2nd largest indigenous ethnic group in Bangladesh.
 The 1991 Census puts the total number of Marma in CHT as 142,334.
 They have been Theravadan Buddhists, like the Burmese, Thai, and Srilankan, for many centuries.
 The Marma in the southern CHT, including all of Bandarban, traditionally owe loyalty to the Bohmong Chief, Bohmongri, who traces his lineage from Burmese generals.

-The Marma have their own script and speak a language which is almost identical to that of the Rakhine or Rakhaing of Cox’s Bazar and Patuakhali districts in Bangladesh and Arakan state in Myanmar.
+The Marma have their own script and speak a language that is almost identical to that of the Rakhine or Rakhaing of Cox’s Bazar and Patuakhali districts in Bangladesh and Arakan state in Myanmar.
 The Marma language is soft and poetic and even people who do not understand Marma love to hear Marma songs.
 As with the Tripura and other people speaking a Tibeto-Burman tongue, the Marma start out with a disadvantage with the medium of instruction in schools being in the Bengali language.
 The introduction of primary education in the Marma language is believed to be a necessary step for the progress of education among the Marma.
 They have a beautiful language that deserves official recognition.

 The Marmas are great lovers of music and drama.
 Before the advent of cinema and television, throngs of Marma youth in their best attire would pass the better part of a night watching folk dances and operatic performances.
 The Marmas are very fond of fairs.
 They have the particular knack of converting even their religious festivals into occasions of fun and gaiety.
 Traditionally, both men and women are fond of smoking pipes and cigars, all locally made.
 Rice beer or distilled rice spirits are very popular among men.

 Among the Marma, there are both swidden agriculturists and sedentary rice farmers.
-Many Marma is traders, service-people and professionals such as doctors, engineers, etc. Of the indigenous peoples of Bangladesh, Marma usually makes the best traders although the Chakma are also trying hard to become retail traders.
+Many Marma is traders, service-people, and professionals such as doctors, engineers, etc. Of the indigenous peoples of Bangladesh, Marma usually makes the best traders although the Chakma are also trying hard to become retail traders.

 A Tripura family in Chittagong Hill-Tract